osungmin/gems_aod/README.md

 - prep:
   - airk_cleanup.py: to clean up Airkorea data and create a meta file (lat/lon info)
-  - gems_extract.py: to extract GEMS AOD at the closest location to Airkorea stations
+  - gems_extract.py: to extract GEMS AOD at the closest pixels to Airkorea stations
   - meteo_extract.py: to extract meteorological data from ERA5 and ERA5-Land reanalysis data
   - era: to download ERA5 and ERA5-Land data

 - analy:
-  - emprical.py: to estimate PM10/PM2.5 from AOD using empirical equations and Random Forest (temporal prediction)
+  - emprical.py: to estimate PM10/PM2.5 from AOD using empirical equations and random forest (temporal prediction)
     - input importance is tested using SHAP
-  - spatial_rf.py: to estimate PM10/PM2.5 in ungauged location using Random Forest (spatial prediction)
+  - rf.py: to estimate PM10/PM2.5 using random forest, with additional trianing data from neighboring stations.

 - figures:
   - paper figure scripts

+# Reference

+- We would highly appreciate if you cite our paper when you use our scripts or data.
+Exploring the potential of GEMS aerosol optical depth to estimate sub-daily ground level aerosol in South Korea through a machine learning (O et al., 2024, submitted)